RichardCoffee/privacy-my-way/README.md

 Release updates are handled using [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), so everything should work the WordPress way.
 Support for [GitHub Updater](https://github.com/afragen/github-updater) is also present.

-### Development

-#### SSH

-1. SSH onto your site.
-2.  'cd' to your plugin directory.
-3. Clone this repository.
-4. Go to __Dashboard -> Plugins__ screen and activate the plugin.
-5. Either click on the Settings link, or go to __Dashboard -> Setting -> Privacy My Way__, to edit and save the options.
-6. Open an issue on github about what went wrong.

-#### FTP

-1. Clone the repository to your computer.
-2. FTP to your site.
-3. Using your FTP client copy the repository into your server's WordPress plugin directory.
-You can delete the .git folder on the server, if you need the space...
-4. Go to __Dashboard -> Plugins__ screen and activate the plugin.
-5. Either click on the Settings link, or go to __Dashboard -> Settings -> Privacy My Way__, to edit and save the options.
-6. Open an issue on github about what went wrong.

 ### Warning